 I’ll share a list at the end of the other items we get regularly, but for now, onto the easy dinner ideas!

 Note: Costco sometimes has regional products that are not available everywhere.
+They also stop carrying things from time to time (seriously, Costco?!).
 I hope you find all of these options – or comparable ones – at your local Costco.

 1. Tomato Soup